-We are enrolling for the 22-23 school year.
+We are enrolling for the 23-24 school year.
 We welcome you to attend a Parent Information Meeting (PIM) before applying.
-Please contact the Enrollment Coordinator to receive our recorded meeting for applying for the 22-23 school year and/or questions.
-We have school tours scheduled for September.
+Please contact the Enrollment Coordinator to receive our recorded meeting for applying for the 23-24 school year and/or questions.

-Our Parent Information Meetings currently are online through Zoom and include a walk through the grades and kindergarten, question and answer session, and an overview of the enrollment process.
+Our Parent Information Meetings (PIM) are on the school site and include a walk through the grades and kindergarten, question and answer session, and an overview of the enrollment process.
 After the meeting, an application form will be made available to you for our pool.
 Please remember that these meetings are for ADULTS ONLY.
-You may RSVP by clicking on the ticket button below for the date you would like to attend.
-For enrollment questions contact by calling 916-597-1033916-597-1033 or email email@example.com
+You may RSVP by clicking on the date you would like to attend.
+For enrollment questions and future PIM dates, contact by calling 916-597-1033 or email the enrollment coordinator.

 by: Golden Valley Charter Schools

 Our executive director will speak about our Tuition-Free Public Waldorf curriculum and introduce you to the principal of the Orchard School.
 The school principal will bring you on a tour of the classrooms in early childhood and the grades.
 There will be an opportunity for Q & A, and how to apply.
-Please select a date for your visit.
+Sign up now to reserve your spot.

 We look forward to meeting you.